xhenos/tachiyomi-website/content/download/index.md

 lang: en-US
 ---

+import DownloadButtons from '~/components/download/DownloadButtons.vue' import WhatsNew from '~/components/download/WhatsNew.vue'

 # Download
-Download the latest stable version of **Tachiyomi** that released <ReleaseDate stable /> or the preview version that released <ReleaseDate preview />.
+Download the latest stable version of **Tachiyomi** that released `<ReleaseDate stable />` or the preview version that released `<ReleaseDate preview />`.

 <DownloadButtons />